-Customer Agility's pillars and principles are based on the same values that underpin Scrum and the Agile Manifesto.
-Embracing agile's core values is more important than perfectly adopting any of the practices.
-In this article, we'll explore the pillars and principles in a little more detail and share some examples of the core values in practice.
+Scrum's pillars and values underpin its framework.
+Embracing Scrum's core values is more important than perfectly adopting any of the practices.
+In this article, we'll explore the pillars and values in a little more detail and share some examples of the core values in practice.

 - Transparency.
 Our requirements, progress, and issues are all out in the open.

 - Inspection.
 We frequently inspect what we've built and how we built it.